The best sports massage oils for sports massages

 That said, there are times when all we (and our clients) need is some R&R—and there aren’t many better ways to recover after a gruelling workout than with a sports massage.

 Even before a workout, a sports massage can help our muscles prepare.
-So, if you run a PT business, offering sports massage treatment can prove highly beneficial to you and your clients.
+So, if you specialise in sports massages or you run a PT business, offering sports massage treatment can prove highly beneficial to you and your clients.

 What is a sports massage?